setipio/wasmedge_setip_demo/README.md

-# A Simple HTTP Public API Server to self-host while letting public access offline.
+# A Simple HTTP Public API Server to self-host while letting public keep access even if offline.

 This is a simple project, an API server, that can be addressed through a setip.io provided URL while possibly restricting its access to limited public IP addresses.